Joint Memo of Support

 Providing for Court Orders When Necessary

 New York State courts do not currently have clear jurisdiction to issue orders recognizing an individual’s gender.
 While people born within New York State may update their records administratively without a court order, many other states require a court order to change the gender designation on a birth certificate.
 Requiring a court order to change gender designations is highly burdensome, and we are glad this is not required in New York; the Gender Recognition Act makes clear that under no circumstance should such an order be required to change a document issued by New York State.
-However, for New York residents born elsewhere, if courts do not have explicit jurisdiction to issue the required order, there is effectively no mechanism to change a birth certificate.
+However, for New York residents born elsewhere, if courts do not have explicit jurisdiction to issue the required order, there is effectively no mechanism to change an out-of-state birth certificate.

 The Gender Recognition Act would grant courts the power to issue an order recognizing an individual’s gender identity, allowing New York State residents born out of state to update their birth certificates without the added expense and burden of traveling to the state of their birth, finding local counsel, and initiating a proceeding elsewhere.
 New Yorkers should be able to access the courts where they live.